albertogd/gitops-for-organizations/docs/Baremetal.md

 ## Useful Tips

-* As I said before, start checking the prerequisites, and specially the connectivity between out-of-band management host IP addresses and ACM.
+* As I said before, start checking the prerequisites, and specially the connectivity between out-of-band management host IP addresses and RHACM.
 For virtualmedia, you’ll need to [open the port 6183](https://docs.openshift.com/container-platform/4.13/installing/installing_bare_metal_ipi/ipi-install-prerequisites.html#network-requirements-out-of-band_ipi-install-prerequisites).
 The troubleshooting with virtualmedia, assisted-agent and ignition can be difficult, so try to get access to the host ILO and a virtual terminal.
 This will make it much easier to troubleshoot.

 * Don’t create all the objects at the same time, create them one at a time and checking their status.